 That all went out the window when Valley-based VC behemoth, Sequoia Capital, gathered a now-infamous meeting of all its portfolio companies and gave them what can only be described as a “the sky is falling” lecture.

 The time has come when Amazon has updated their listings to include the WordPress Bible: 2nd Edition, available April 12, 2011.
 This edition has been updated for WordPress 3.1 and includes detailed information on WordPress, WordPress Multisite, Post Formats, Post Types, Advanced queries, new APIs and more.
-The 1st edition, […]
+The 1st edition, which you can buy today, […]

 With the AFC Divisional game – a.k.a.
 Armageddon – set to kickoff at 3:30 CST on Saturday, I have altered my daily routine a bit.
 Normally, I listen to 105.7 The Fan in Baltimore over the internet.
 This week, however, I’ve taken great interest in what Pittsburgh is saying about the Ravens-Steelers matchup.
 For this, I’ve been also listening in on Pittsburgh’s 93.7 The Fan.

 Happy New Year, everyone.
 WordPress development on version 3.1 is wrapping up (Currently it’s in Release Candidate and should be released early in 2011)…. which means, it’s time for another edition of our 10 Things You Need to Know About posts.
-This is a bigger release than was originally planned. […]
+This is a bigger release than was originally planned.
+It was supposed to stay […]

 Usually when Dave McClure, Angel Investor and Hustler, has something to say on his blog, it is said with passion, drama, and a pinch of angst.
 But he’s almost always right and he makes you believe it in the end with unequivocal points and thoughts.
-Because this post is so […]
+Because this post is so utterly important and I firmly […]

 A few weeks ago, Brian Clark of Copyblogger.com confided in me that he was leaving DIYThemes, and splitting paths from the embattled Thesis theme and lead developer Chris Pearson.
 He agreed to do an interview with me exclusively about this news.
 This is the entire transcript of that interview.